American Medical Writers Association: History

 On the evening of September 25, 1940, in the Mississippi River town of Rock Island, Illinois, Drs.
 Harold Swanberg, George B. Lake, N. C. Barwasser, Norman Zolla, Florence Johnson, and James Dunn organized the Mississippi Valley Medical Editors' Association (MVMEA).

 The MVMEA was absorbed by the new AMWA, which was formed at Springfield, Ill., September 29, 1948, during the meeting of the Mississippi Valley Medical Society in that city.
 At this time The Mississippi Valley Medical Journal was made the official publication of AMWA.
 During the 1948 meeting, Morris Fishbein, M.D., then editor of The Journal of the American Medical Association, gave a two-hour course on medical writing at the meeting.
 Dr. Fishbein was president of AMWA, 1958–1959.

 Up until 1951, the constitution of AMWA was written so that only physicians could be members.
 The constitution adopted for 1951–1956 allowed, besides physicians, "medical librarians and health educators," and, importantly, "personnel of hospitals, foundations, technical companies and allied organizations, educational institutions, publishing and who are concerned with medical writing or publishing ..."

 In 1976 the first president was elected who did not have a doctoral degree (Gerald McKee); in 1977 the first woman president, Virginia T. Eicholtz, was elected.

 Code of ethics

 The AMWA Code of Ethics sets forth the principles that "take into account the important role of medical communicators in writing, editing, and developing materials in various media and the potential of the products of their efforts to inform, educate, and influence audiences."
 The original Code of Ethics was published by Eric W. Martin, PhD, in 1973.
 The third revision was published in June 2008.

 Membership

 Membership is open to anyone interested in medical communications.
 Professional and student memberships are available.

 AMWA members receive benefits including free resources and learning opportunities.
-Members can also create a listing in the Freelance Directory, search the Jobs Online platform, and have access to Engage, AMWA's online member community.
+Members have access to Engage, AMWA's online member community.
 In addition, members receive reduced prices on AMWA and affiliate products, events, and services.